Craig-97/Money-Manager/README.md

 https://craig-money-manager.netlify.app/

-***Sign-up process is not complete: If you wish to demo the app use the following details:***
+***Sign-up process is not complete.
+If you wish to demo the app use the following details:***

 ```
-email: demo@test.com
+Email: demo@test.com
-password: waracledemo1
+Password: waracledemo1
 ```

 ## Desktop Preview